 Mandrill automatically indexes a number of fields that you can use to search or find interesting trends relevant to your sending.
 Searching is available in the web application and via the API.

 Before you get started, it's important to note how long messages are searchable in Mandrill.
 Detailed information for delivered messages is stored for 30 days, while bounced message data is kept for 90 days for record-keeping purposes.
-Stats for the account as a whole and tag-based stats are stored indefinitely.
+Stats for the account and tag-based stats are stored indefinitely.
 Overall stats can be viewed on the Dashboard of your Mandrill account or using the senders, tags, and templates API calls.

 Mandrill searches utilize Lucene queries, and by default we search all indexed fields for your search terms (unless a field is specified).